Diploma in Oral Medicine

-The Diploma in Oral Medicine of the EAOM has been introduced by Professor Jose Bagan and approved by the EAOM Executive Committee.
-The preliminary edition has taken place in the Athens 2012 and in the Antalya 2014 EAOM meetings.
-The EAOM exam will also be held in the upcoming Torino 2016 EAOM meeting.
+The Diploma in Oral Medicine of the EAOM has been introduced by Professor José V Bagán and approved by the EAOM Executive Committee.
+The first edition took place in the Athens 2012 EAOM meeting.
+The next EAOM exam will be held in the upcoming Porto 2021 EAOM meeting.

 The Diploma is subject to review and modification

 Department of Oral Medicine and Pathology

 2 Thivon St. 14564 Goudi